-During the year ended 31 March 2019, the trustees aimed to distribute approximately £2m (2018: £4m) in grants to a similar number of beneficiaries as in the prior year.
-The trustees had previously set a goal of grant making at a level of £5m.
-The charity revised their policy on grant giving to ensure an achievable goal is set where the charity will be able to provide grants in perpetuity.
+During the year ended 31 March 2020, the trustees aimed to distribute approximately £2m (2019: £2m) in grants to a similar number of beneficiaries as in the prior year.
 In order to achieve this, the trustees reviewed applications from various organisations and awarded grants as they collectively considered appropriate.
-The charity's revised goal is to provide £2m in grants a year.
-The charity met this goal with grant giving in the year being £2,100,552 (2018: £1,744,200).
+The charity did not meet their goal this year due to the illness and subsequent passing of a trustee.
+The trustees intend to increase grant spending in the year ended 31 March 2021.
+As a result, grant giving in the year was £607,500 (2019: £2,100,552).